 NEW COVID-19 SAFETY PROTOCOLS

-Students may register for the fall 2021 semester even if they are not yet fully vaccinated.
-However, students will not be able to register for spring semester classes unless they show proof of vaccination.
-Registration for the spring 2022 semester begins November 1.
+Students will not be able to register for spring semester classes unless they show proof of vaccination or an approved exemption (medical, religious or online).
+Registration for the spring 2022 semester begins November 15.
 The spring semester begins January 19, 2022.

 Students who register for a course that ends after January 19 must be fully vaccinated by January 19 or they will not be permitted to continue in the class after that date.